 How long do hard inquiries stay on your credit report?

-When you or a company asks to see your credit file, there are two types of inquiries that might appear on your credit reports: soft inquiries and hard inquiries.
+Generally, you’ll see two types of inquiries appear on credit reports: soft inquiries and hard inquiries.

-While soft inquiries show up on your credit reports, they don’t appear to lenders and they don’t affect your credit scores.
+While soft inquiries show up on your credit reports, they don’t appear to lenders and don’t affect your credit scores.
 But hard inquiries are different.
-They can affect your credit scores and stay on credit reports for months, even years.
+They can affect your credit scores and typically stay on your report for two years.

 Key takeaways

-• While a hard inquiry can stay on your credit reports for up to two years, it generally affects your scores for one year.
+• A hard inquiry can stay on your credit reports for up to two years, but certain credit-scoring models only consider inquiries from the most recent 12 months.

-• Lenders perform hard inquiries when you apply for loans and other major lines of credit.
+• Lenders perform hard inquiries when you apply for loans or other major lines of credit.

 • The impact of a hard inquiry may depend on your credit history.